Weather protection, rain and dust protection for wildlife photographers

 - secure fit even in wind

-- comfortable access to the camera controls via side opening
+- comfortable access to camera controls via side opening

 LensCoat RainCoat Pro 2, maximum control in bad weather